angelawyman/javascript-review/intro.md

 - It makes HTML and JavaScript easier to read and maintain.
 - Cached JavaScript files can speed up page loads.

+### Basics

+Your demo.js file includes the following JavaScript:

+>alert("This is an alert box!");

+Every written "instruction" is called a statement. <br/>
+JavaScript statements are separated by semicolons.<br/>
 The document.write() function writes a string into our HTML document.
 This function can be used to write text, HTML, or both.

     ` <script>
        document.write("Hello World!");
      </script>`

-You can also format text
+You can also format text:
     `<script>
        document.write("<h1>Hello World!</h1>");
      </script>`

 **6.)
 Which choice can be added within the text to be displayed?**
 *A. Formatting tags*
-B. JavaScript commands
+B. JavaScript commands\
 C. Folders

 ### COMMENTING

 Comments are used to describe and explain what the code is doing.
-Comments are ignored by the browser, and are not executed.
+Comments are ignored by the browser and are not executed.

 Single line comments use double slashes.
 `<script>